 The phone controls, shown below, are available for all phone modes (LSB, USB, DSB, FMN, AM and SAM).
-Most of these controls can also be found on the Setup Form-Transmit Tab (see page 130, for a more detailed description).
+Most of these controls can also be found on the Setup Form-Transmit Tab (see page 137, where a more detailed description may also be found)

-Figure 45: Mode Specific Controls - Phone
+Figure 54: Mode Specific Controls - Phone

-- Mic: adjusts the (software) microphone gain.
+- □ Mic Gain: adjusts the (software) microphone gain.
 This is a simple multiplier applied to the input samples when transmitting.
-Note that increasing the MIC control will also raise the amount of noise in the signal.
+Note that increasing the MIC Gain control will also raise the amount of noise in the signal.
 A hardware preamp will give the best performance for amplifying microphone signals.
 Having said that, the software gain works very well in many setups.
-The setting is optimal when the peak reading on the TX Mic Meter reads just below 0 dB (see page 58). - DX: click to enable the DX compander (a form of compression), which has been optimized to give your voice an extra punch, especially useful in DX situations.
+The setting is optimal when the peak reading on the TX Mic Meter reads just below 0 dB (see page 62 above) - DX: click to enable the DX compander (a form of compression), which has been optimized to give your voice an extra punch, especially useful in DX situations.
 Adjust its level with the slider.

-- □ CPDR: click to enable the compander and adjust its level with the slider. - □ DEXP: click to enable the Downward Expander and adjust its threshold with the slider.
+- □ CPDR: click to enable the compander and adjust its level with the slider. - □ VOX: click to enable the VOX and adjust its level with the slider.
+See also the Setup Form-Transmit Tab (page 140).
+When enabled, a bar graph will show just below the slider control.
+The green part of this bar graph shows the portion of the sound level that will not activate the transmitter; the red part the portion that will.
+VOX should be adjusted such that ambient noise will not activate the transmitter, but a normal voice will. - □ DEXP: click to enable the Downward Expander and adjust its threshold with the slider.
 When transmitting, a bar graph will show just below the slider control.
 The green part of this bar graph shows the portion of the sound level that will be attenuated; the red part the portion that will not.
 See page Error: Reference source not found for a detailed description on how to set this threshold control as well as the DEXP attenuation percentage, both of which can be found on the Setup Form-Transmit Tab.

-Hint: The Downward Expander can (and should) be enabled in all situations where ambient noise will render your transmissions less clear.
+The Downward Expander can (and should) be enabled in all situations where ambient noise will render your transmissions less clear, irrespective of whether VOX is engaged.

 - □ Transmit Profile: select the transmit profile to use for phone transmissions.
-The default profiles are Default DX.
-See also the Setup Form-Transmit Tab (page 130) - □ Show TX Filter on Display: when checked, the band edges of the transmit filter, set on the Setup Form-Transmit Tab (page 131) will be shown as two yellow lines on the Panadapter display.
-It can be an especially useful visual aid when operating split to position your transmit frequency where desired (in a pile-up) using VFO B. Additionally, it will give you a quick visual impression of whether your transmit filter needs to be adjusted or not. - RX EQ: activates either the receive three-band or ten-band equalizer.
-See also the Equalizer form described on page 85. - □ TX EQ: activates either the transmit three-band or ten-band equalizer.
-See also the Equalizer form described on page 85. - □ VAC: activates Virtual Audio Cable (http://software.muzychenko.net/eng/), a third party program (written by Eugene Muzychenko) to enable digital audio transfer between PowerSDR and other third party (digital) programs.
-See also the Setup Form Audio Tab, VAC Sub-Tab described on page 110.
+The default profiles are Default and Default DX.
+See also the Setup Form-Transmit Tab (page 137) - □ Show TX Filter on Display: when checked, the band edges of the transmit filter, set on the Setup Form-Transmit Tab (page 138) will be shown as two yellow lines on the Panadapter display.
+It can be an especially useful visual aid when operating split to position your transmit frequency where desired (in a pile-up) using VFO B. Additionally, it will give you a quick visual impression of whether your transmit filter needs to be adjusted or not. - □ RX EQ: activates either the receive three-band or ten-band equalizer.
+See also the Equalizer form described on page 91. - □ TX EQ: activates either the transmit three-band or ten-band equalizer.
+See also the Equalizer form described on page 91. - □ VAC: activates Virtual Audio Cable (http://software.muzychenko.net/eng/), a third party program (written by Eugene Muzychenko) to enable digital audio transfer between PowerSDR and other third party (digital) programs.
+See also the Setup Form Audio Tab, VAC Sub-Tab described on page 117.
 VAC is not automatically enabled for phone modes, even if Auto Enable has been checked on the VAC Sub-Tab.